 - When the STBY pin is driven low, the driver enters a low-power mode, disables the motor outputs, and resets the translation table.
 We call this pin STBY on our board based on the logic of how it works, but it is a direct connection to the STBY pin on the driver.
 The board pulls this pin high by default.

 - The EN pin is inverted by our carrier board and presented as ENABLE, which makes it work the same way as the enable pins on our various other stepper motor drivers with this form factor.
-It is pulled low on the board to enable the driver by default, and it can be driven low to disable the outputs.
+It is pulled low on the board to enable the driver by default, and it can be driven high to disable the outputs.

 The STSPIN820 can detect several fault (error) states that it reports by driving EN/FAULT pin on the driver low.
 The FAULT pin is not made available by default (to avoid conflicts when using the STSPIN820 carrier as a drop-in replacement for our other stepper motor driver carriers), but it can be connected to the pin labeled “( FLT )” by bridging the surface mount jumper labeled “F” on the bottom side of the board.